Purchase of an airplane part on a LOT Polish Airlines flight

 On November 12, passengers on the LO92 flight (Beijing - Warsaw) were asked to "donate" in order to buy a piece on the Boeing 787 Dreamliner.
 He had problems with a hydraulic pump.

-On 12 November, an unusual situation occurred on the LO92 flight, from the Beijing-Warsaw route.
-Specifically, passengers were asked by a LOT representative to donate money to purchase the hydraulic pump needed to repair the Boeing 787 Dreamliner.
+On November 12, an unusual situation occurred on board the LO92 flight, on the route Beijing - Warsaw.
+Specifically, the passengers were asked by a LOT representative to donate money to buy the hydraulic pump needed to repair the Boeing 787 Dreamliner aircraft.

 The pilots encountered problems with the hydraulic pump during a routine check, which is frequently done before the flight.
 The Boeing 787 Dreamliner (SP-LRH) had to take off from Beijing to Warsaw, but without this part the flight could not be operated.